Simply the Best Fried Chicken is simply that, the Best Fried Chicken. It's the buttermilk soak that does it!

 Season the chicken, not just the flour

-The second thing is to season the meat well, I don't season just the flour, I put seasonings directly on the chicken pieces to ensure all the meat is properly seasoned and tasty even if you decide to remove the coating.
+After making your seasoning mix, season the meat well, don't season just the flour, I put seasonings directly on the chicken pieces to ensure all the meat is properly seasoned and tasty even if you decide to remove the coating.

 Cooking the chicken at a steady, fairly low temperature is also key.
 You don’t want to burn the outside and have raw chicken inside.
-That's just not good.
-An electric skillet works well for moderating temperature.
+While I use my cast iron skillet, an electric skillet works well for moderating temperature.

 While either method will render a chicken that tastes just fine, the coating won’t have the same crunch.
 Granted, if you refrigerate it to eat it cold, you will still lose the crunchiness of the coating, so if that is your purpose, to eat it cold, then go ahead and use any method to drain it.

-Putting it in the oven to keep warm?
+Keeping your fried chicken in the oven to keep warm?
 The moisture generated by the oven heat will also soften the crust.
-So it’s best, if you want it crunchy, to eat it as soon as you can after finishing it.
+So it’s best if you want it crunchy, to eat it as soon as you can after frying it.

 Ingredients